-The Basics on How to Become a Nursing Assistant
+The Basics on How to Become a CNA

 Are you investigating how to become a Nursing Assistant?
 You must be wondering what does a nurse assistant do well, they do just that… assist nurses.
 They do this by providing basic care to patients such as cleaning rooms, bathing, and feeding patients.
 They may also change bed linens, transfer patients from place to place, record vital signs such as temperature or blood pressure and record patient behavior or complains to nurses.